 or a ramp at Bridge 83, from where a short footpath links with Coole Lane.
 Cyclists must dismount and walk the short ramp and footpath section as cycling is not permitted.
 The towpath section between bridges 82 and 83 can, however, be muddy and slippery after rain.

-- The towpath can be busy with walkers at weekends.
+- The towpath can be busy with walkers and anglers at weekends.
 Please be courteous and follow the towpath code.
+Watch out for anglers, use your bell well ahead and be prepared to dismount.

 - The towpath route option is generally flat with no steep gradients, other than one very short steep lock approach at Bridge 79, where dismounting between the lock and the bridge is recommended.